-This standard defines a method for the sizing of nonfunctional software requirements.
-It complements ISO/IEC 20926:2009 which defines a method for the sizing of functional user requirements.
-The standard includes non-functional categories for data operations, interface design, technical environment, and architecture software.
-It includes steps to determine and calculate the non-functional size.
-It explains how to handle requirements involving both functional and non-functional requirements.
-It covers how to apply non-functional sizing estimates in terms of cost, project duration, and quality, and considerations of software performance in terms of productivity and quality.
-The combination of functional and non-functional size should correspond to the total size necessary to produce the software.
-This standard also describes the complementarity of the functional and the non-functional size, so that sizing both the functional and the non functional requirements do not overlap.
+A method for the sizing of nonfunctional software requirements is defined in this standard.
+It complements ISO/IEC 20926:2009, which defines a method for the sizing of functional user requirements.
+Non-functional categories for data operations, interface design, technical environment, and architecture software are included in this standard.Steps to determine and calculate the non-functional size are also included.
+Handling requirements involving both functional and non-functional requirements are explained in this standard, which also covers how to apply non-functional sizing estimates in terms of cost, project duration and quality, and considerations of software performance in terms of productivity and quality.
+The combination of functional and nonfunctional size should correspond to the total size necessary to produce the software.
+The functional size and non-functional size are orthogonal, and both are needed when sizing the software.
+The complementarity of the functional and the non-functional sizes, to avoid overlaps or gaps between the two size methods, are described in this standard.
 Calculating the implementation work effort and duration of the non-functional requirements is outside the scope of this standard.